-Under Law 2198/1994, Section B (Government Gazette 43/A/22 March 1994), the Bank of Greece was appointed Manager of the “System for Monitoring Transaction in Book-Entry Securities” (hereinafter referred to as “the System”) through which, according to Articles 5 to 12 of the above law, clearing and/or settlement of transactions in book-entry securities held in participants’ accounts with the System shall be carried out.
+Under Law 2198/1994, Section B (Government Gazette 43/A/22 March 1994), as currently in force, the Bank of Greece was appointed Manager of the “System For Monitoring Transactions in Book-entry Securities” (hereinafter referred to as “the System”) through which, according to Articles 5 to 12 of the above law, Greek government and other agencies’ securities shall be issued, registered and monitored, and clearing and settlement of transactions in book-entry securities held in participants’ accounts shall be carried out.

 The operating procedures of the System are detailed in its Operating Regulation.